FridayMarch26th/FridayMarch26th.github.io/_pages/about.md

 ...
 That'll do for starters; though in all honesty I've a list of things to explore that grows significantly with each passing week.

-Having spent the majority of my career in isolation from the wider graphics community.
 I am intrinsically driven, easily motivated, and always looking to level up.

 Hit me up and let's work something out.
 You'll like me, I promise.